Winemaker: Toit Wessels

 This bold food wine would complement a wide range of spicy dishes which include Indian, Malay and Thai curries.

-East-West facing vertically shoot positioned vines are grown in Oakleaf and Clovelly soils that are irrigated according to soil moisture and leaf water potential requirements.
-A slightly leaner canopy enables good light penetration and full bunch ripeness.
+The immaculate vineyards used in this premium niche wine are East-West facing and vertically shoot positioned.
+The vines are grown in Oakleaf and Clovelly soils and are irrigated according to soil moisture and leaf water potential requirements.
+A slightly leaner canopy enables good light penetration and effective bunch ripening.

 Bunches were picked at full ripeness.